 While these aren’t the only three conflicts you can have in your story, let’s revisit the basics.

 Person against person: Your protagonist must fight against another person or people.
-This doesn’t have to be hand-to-hand combat; interpersonal conflict comes in many forms. ⠀⠀⠀⠀⠀⠀⠀⠀⠀
+This doesn’t have to be hand-to-hand combat; interpersonal conflict comes in many forms.
+This is common in all genres.⠀⠀⠀⠀⠀⠀⠀⠀⠀

 Example: The Hunger Games